0xazure/dotfiles/README.md

 There are many collections of `.dotfiles` around; these are mine.

-See something that coule be improved?
+See something that could be improved?
 Open [an issue](/issues/new) or better yet, [submit a pull request](/compare)!

 Disclaimer: